markround/tiller/README.md

+# What is it?
+Tiller is a tool that generates configuration files.
+It takes a set of templates, fills them in with values from a variety of sources (such as environment variables or YAML files), installs them in a specified location and then spawns a replacement process.

+You might find this particularly useful if you're using Docker, as you can ship a set of configuration files for different environments inside one container.
+However, it's use is not just limited to Docker; you may also find it useful as a sort of "proxy" that can provide values to application configuration files from a data source that the application does not natively support.

+## More information
+Check out my blog, and in particular my post introducing tiller : [http://www.markround.com/blog/2014/07/18/tiller-and-docker-container-configuration/](http://www.markround.com/blog/2014/07/18/tiller-and-docker-container-configuration/)

+## Changes
+* v0.0.7 : Added `EnvironmentDataSource`, so you can now use environment variables in your templates, e.g. `<%= env_user %>`.
+See [http://www.markround.com/blog/2014/08/04/tiller-v0-dot-0-7-now-supports-environment-variables/](http://www.markround.com/blog/2014/08/04/tiller-v0-dot-0-7-now-supports-environment-variables/) for a very quick overview.

 # Background
 I had a number of Docker containers that I wanted to run with a slightly different configuration, depending on the environment I was launching them.
-For example, a web application might connect to a different database in a staging environment, or a MongoDB replica set name might be different.
+For example, a web application might connect to a different database in a staging environment, a MongoDB replica set name might be different, or I might want to allocate a different amount of memory to a Java process.
 This meant my options basically looked like:

 * Maintain multiple containers / Dockerfiles.
 * Maintain the configuration in separate data volumes and use --volumes-from to pull the relevant container in.